A Guide to Professional Legionella Testing

 Legionella Risk Assessment

-It is a legal requirement for landlords to carry out risk assessments for Legionella both in domestic and commercial properties.
+Landlords and site managers are legally required to carry out Legionella risk assessments in both domestic and commercial properties.
 This requirement is outlined in the HSE Approved Code of Practice (ACOP) L8.
-There is a requirement for an ongoing process to be implemented to ensure that there are not any issues with Legionella bacteria within a site’s water system and that issues are resolved where present.
+A proper Legionella risk assessment is not a one-off task; it is an ongoing process designed to ensure that the site’s water systems remain safe and that any issues are addressed promptly.

 Microbiological Sampling